 I was a child of 9 years old when the Altair 8800 was announced on the pages of Popular Electronics magazine in January of 1975.
 It captured my imagination – and I knew that someday I would build and own my own computer.
 I never did get an Altair 8800 – the computer revolution was started and it moved FAST.
 The heyday of the Altair lasted only a short while.
-The first computer I built was 7 years later when I built the Sinclair ZX81 kit (yes, you can still buy them!)
+The first computer I built was 7 years later when I built the Sinclair ZX81 kit.

 Well imagine my surprise 42 years later when David Hansel of Brookline, MA published his Ardunio-based Altair 8800 emulator project on hackster.io!
 I knew this was my chance to finally build an Altair 8800!
 Sure, there are other Altair 8800 clones out there, but all seemed out of reach for a simple working-man hobbyist.
 There’s Mike Douglas’s excellent altairclone.com which is a dead-ringer look-alike for the Altair 8800, but it’s over $600, there’s also the very ambitious altairkit.com in which Grant Stockly painstakingly recreated every board and component of an original Altair.